benkozi/CECE/combo-test-runner/design/design.md

 ## Base configuration

-Combinations are diffs applied to a **base config** — a known-good `CeceConfig` (modeled on `examples/cece_config_ex1.yaml`: single species `co`, single `MACCITY` stream reading `/work/data/MACCity_4x5.nc`, coarse global grid, one-hour run).
-The base config is defined in code (constructed as a `CeceConfig` instance) so the runner has zero runtime dependency on files elsewhere in the repo.
+Combinations are diffs applied to a **base config** — a known-good driver config selected by the suite's `config_path` (the initial `src/tests/config/cece/simple-maccity.yaml`, modeled on `examples/cece_config_ex1.yaml`: single species `co`, single `MACCITY` stream reading `/work/data/MACCity_4x5.nc`, coarse global grid, one-hour run).
+Base configs live inside `combo-test-runner/`, preserving zero runtime dependency on files elsewhere in the repo.
 For each combination the generator:

-1. Deep-copies the base config.
+1. Loads the base config via `CeceConfig.from_yaml(config_path)`.
 2. Applies the swept enum values (plus companion vdist fields) at the injection points above.
 3. Points `output.directory` at the combo's own directory (see layout below).